ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 ## Opportunities

 The Trusted Platform Module (TPM) is now a commonly available peripheral on many commodity compute platforms,  both servers and desktops.
 Smartphones commonly have either an actual TPM, or have the ability to emulate one in software running in a trusted execution environment {{I-D.ietf-teep-architecture}}.
-There are now few barriers to creating a standards-based system for remote attestation.
+There are now few barriers to creating a standards-based system for remote attestation procedures.

 A number of niche solutions have emerged that provide for use-case specific remote attestation, but none have the generality needed to be used across the Internet.